 - Try rebooting the watch: The exact process of rebooting a Galaxy Watch may differ depending on the model.
-For the Galaxy Watch 3, hold down both buttons until the “Rebooting” screen comes up.
+For most models like the Galaxy Watch 3/4/5, hold down both buttons until the “Rebooting” screen comes up.
 Hopefully, that will fix your problem.

 - Unpair and re-pair the watch with your watch: This is unlikely to work, but it only takes a couple of minutes.
 So, go to the Wearable app and give it a try.

-- Perform a factory reset: This is a more drastic approach that will delete everything on your watch.
+- Perform a factory reset: This more drastic approach will delete everything on your watch.
 Again, the exact process may differ from watch to watch.
-To factory reset a Galaxy Watch 3, go to the general settings and hit the “Reset” option at the bottom of the list.
+To factory reset most models like the Galaxy Watch 3 and above, go to the general settings and hit the “Reset” option at the bottom of the list.

-If you found another solution, feel free to let us and everyone else know about it in the comments section below!
+If you found another solution, let us and everyone else know about it in the comments section below!

 Can you sleep with a Galaxy Watch?

-If you want to take advantage of sleep tracking, you need to be wearing the watch while sleeping.
+To take advantage of sleep tracking, you must wear the watch while sleeping.

 Why is the Galaxy Watch Sleep Tracking Accuracy so bad?

-The Samsung Galaxy Watch relies a lot on movement to determine when you are sleeping and how you are sleeping.
+The Samsung Galaxy Watch looks for times when you are at rest and relies a lot on your movement to determine when and how you are sleeping.

 The thing is that just because you are standing still doesn’t mean that you are sleeping.
 Many people lay still on the bed to watch TV, Netflix, or listen to music/podcasts.